Descriptive Summary

 academics and residential systems, newsletters, and program evaluations.
 The materials are dated from 1967-2001.

-Preferred Citation note
+Preferred Citation

 Subjects and Indexing Terms

-John Muir College. -- Archives
+John Muir College -- Pamphlets

-John Muir College. -- Curricula--Catalogs
+John Muir College -- Curricula -- Catalogs

-University of California, San Diego. -- Archives
+University of California, San Diego -- Archives